-Coconut oil pie crust is easy to lattice as I did on my Blueberry Lime Pie.
-It’s a durable stretchy dough so it tolerates the various motions required for a good lattice top.
+This Coconut Oil Pie Crust is easy to lattice as we did on our Blueberry Lime Pie.
+It’s a durable, stretchy dough so it tolerates the various motions required for a good lattice top.
+We have also used this crust to make our decadent Caramel Apple Pie which is a perfect blend of silky caramel and apples.

 - Whisk the salt into the flour